johnsonejoga456/Finance-manager-BE/README.md

 ## Why You’ll Love It
 The Goals Page turns financial planning into a visual, interactive experience.
 With its gradient backgrounds, bold typography, and responsive grid, it’s as pleasing to use as it is practical.
 Whether you’re saving small or dreaming big, this page keeps you organized and inspired.

----

-Does this capture the user-focused guide you were looking for?
-I’ve tailored it to the features in your `Goals.jsx`, assuming the Mantine-styled `GoalCard` and `GoalForm` are fully integrated.
-Let me know if you want to adjust the tone, add screenshots, or expand any section!
-How’s it feeling for your users?